michelou/dotty-examples/README.md

 > **NB.** We also define a virtual drive **`W:`** in our working environment in order to reduce/hide the real path of our project directory (see article [*Windows command prompt limitation*](https://support.microsoft.com/en-gb/help/830473/command-prompt-cmd-exe-command-line-string-limitation)).<br/>We use the Windows external command [**`subst`**](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/subst) to create virtual drives; for instance: **`subst W: %USERPROFILE%\workspace`**.

-In the next section we give a brief description of the batch scripts present in this repository.
+In the next section we give a brief description of the batch files present in this repository.

 ## Batch commands

-We distinguish different sets of batch files:
+We distinguish different sets of batch commands:

 1. [**`setenv.bat`**](setenv.bat) - This batch command makes external tools such as **`javac.exe`**, **`scalac.bat`**, [**`dotc.bat`**](bin/0.10/dotc.bat), etc. directly available from the command prompt.